Quick start

 What should I double-check before trusting the answer?

 Seed needs depend on grass type, new lawn versus overseeding, soil prep, shade, slope, spreader setting, climate, and seed label instructions.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why are new lawn and overseeding rates different?